ArchetypalTech/hardhat-blended-plugin/test/fixtures/basic/README.md

 # Basic WASM Contract Example

-A minimal example project showcasing WASM smart contract development with Hardhat and Fluent blockchain, using the `hardhat-compile-to-wasm` plugin.
+A minimal example project showcasing WASM smart contract development with Hardhat and Fluent blockchain, using the `hardhat-plugin` plugin.

 ## Project Structure